lcampillos/MedAID-ML/README.md

 Since EPARs are translated into all EU languages, we collected parallel data in English, Spanish, French and German.

+### Cochrane

+[Cochrane](https://www.cochrane.org/) is a database of meta-analyses and systematic reviews of updated results of clinical studies.
+We used abstracts of systematic reviews in all four languages.

 ## 🔗&nbsp;&nbsp;Citation

 ```